gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 - **`board`**: The `Board` to simulate (required)
 - **`full_system`**: Whether to simulate a full system (default: `False`, can be inferred from the board, not needed specified in most cases)
 - **`on_exit_event`**: A complex data structure that allows you to control the simulation.
 The simulator exits for many reasons, this allows you to customize what happens.
-We just saw any example
+We just saw an example.
 - **`checkpoint_path`**: If we're restoring from a checkpoint, this is the path to the checkpoint.
 More on checkpoints later.
 - **`id`**: An optional name for this simulation.
 Used in multisim.
 More on this in the future.